karrick/lines/README.md

 ### Printing only the initial N lines

-Duplicates behavior of invoking `head -n N`, but included here for completeness.
+Equivalent to `head -n N`.
 Also note this will have the same effect as calling `-r -N`.

 ```Bash
 $ lines sample.txt --head 3